Configure Security for Confluent Private Cloud Gateway

 NONE authentication

-Because the Confluent Gateway doesn’t require a secret lookup, skip the secret store configuration.
+Because Confluent Gateway doesn’t require a secret lookup, skip the secret store configuration.
 Including a secret store in this configuration triggers a validation error.

 gateway: